42-AI/42ai_autonomous_cars/get_data/README.md

   (with same fingerprint)

-## 7. How to create and delete dataset
+## 7. How to create and delete dataset: `create_dataset.py` and `delete_dataset.py`

-A dataset is a collection of labels tagged with a same dataset name.
+A dataset is a collection of labels tagged within a same dataset name.
 Each label have a field dataset containing the following information:
 ```
 "dataset": [